Shopping for Home Appliances? Use the EnergyGuide Label

 Are all EnergyGuide labels the same?

-How can you find out more about the ENERGY STAR program?
+Learn more about the ENERGY STAR program

 Ready to shop?
-Don’t forget to:
+Remember to:

 - Measure.
 You need a space that’s large enough for the appliance, allows you to open the appliance door or lid fully and provides enough clearance for safe ventilation.

 - Compare performance.
 Decide which features are important to you, and ask how various models operate: Are they noisy?
 What safety features do they have?
 What are their repair histories?
 How much water do they use?
 Product reviews from experts may be helpful.
 Customers’ online reviews can help you spot common complaints.
 Search for the company or product name with words like “review” or “complaint.”
 Read reviews from several sources.